plotly/react-chart-editor/README.md

 ### General-purpose Fields

-Fields all accept an `attr` property (if bindable) to indicate which figure value they are bound to.
+All Fields except `<Info />` accept an `attr` property to bind them to a key in the figure (see https://plot.ly/javascript/reference/ for exhaustive documentation of figure keys).
 This property can be a `.`-delimited path to a leaf, starting at the context-appropriate point in the figure for the parent container (see connector functions below).

+* `<Info />`: renders its children as HTML, useful for displaying help text
 * `<Numeric />`: renders as a text field with arrows and units, useful for numeric values
 * `<Radio />`: renders as a button group, useful for mutually-exclusive low-cardinality enumerable values
 * `<Dropdown />`: renders as a dropdown menu useful for mutually-exclusive high-cardinality enumerable values
 * `<ColorPicker />`: renders as a popup color-picker, useful for CSS color hex value strings
 * `<Flaglist />`: renders as a list of checkboxes, useful for `+`-joined flag lists like `data[].mode`
 * `<MultiFormatTextEditor />`: renders as a WYSIWYG editor, useful for text like `layout.title`
-* `<Info />`: renders as text, useful for displaying help text (unbindable)

 <p align="center">
   <img src="examples/custom/components.png" alt="Components" width="432" height="692" border="1">